dcjones/fastq-tools/README.md

 information.

-*fastq-grep* : match sequences against regular expressions
+* *fastq-grep* : match sequences against regular expressions

-*fastq-kmers* : count k-mer occurrences
+* *fastq-kmers* : count k-mer occurrences

-*fastq-match* : (smith-waterman) local sequence alignment
+* *fastq-match* : (smith-waterman) local sequence alignment

+* *fastq-qual* : tabulate quality scores

+* *fastq-sample* : randomly sample reads, with or without replacement

-*fastq-uniq* : count duplicate reads
+* *fastq-uniq* : count duplicate reads

 install
 -------

-On most systems, this is a simple `./configure && make install`.
+On most systems, installation is as simple as `./configure && make install`.

+If the source was obtained from the git repository, the included `./autogen.sh` script must be run first to generate the `configure` script.

 The only external dependencies are PCRE (http://www.pcre.org/) and zlib (http://zlib.net/).